Coupling of magnetic and optomechanical structuring in cold atoms: Conclusions

 \section{Conclusions}

 We demonstrated by linear stability analysis that optical pumping and optomechanical driving will cooperate in magnetic ordering for negative detuning, in principle.
 However, for long period transmission gratings the driving by optical pumping will strongly dominate.
 Close to the existence limit of magnetically ordered states (i.e.\ at low optical density), the additional driving by optomechanics is more important and will help to sustain these states over a larger parameter regime.
 The background photons from the molasses will scramble the magnetic ordering at quite low saturation values.
-Hence, an overdamped system with molasses is not attractive for these investigations but magnetic-optomechanical coupling should be realized without molasses in the conservative limit, with a view of including the potential cooling and heating effects by the pump and self-organized gratings in the long term. \cite{schmittberger16} found indications for 3D Sisyphus also in the transverse direction after self-organization occurred in a counter-propagating beam scheme.
-However, as the optomechanical threshold conditions are identical for the overdamped and conservative case for the same initial temperature for high enough optical density, we expect that the results obtained here with molasses are indicative what to expect in the conservative case.
+Hence, an overdamped system with molasses is not attractive for these investigations but magnetic-optomechanical coupling should be realized without molasses in the conservative limit, with a view of including the potential cooling and heating effects by the pump and self-organized gratings in the long term.
+Ref.~\cite{schmittberger16} found indications for 3D Sisyphus also in the transverse direction after self-organization occurred in a counter-propagating beam scheme.
+However, as the optomechanical threshold conditions are identical for the overdamped and conservative case for the same initial temperature we expect that the results obtained here with molasses are indicative what to expect in the conservative case.
 Current procedure to establish that the structures are of magnetic origin is their sensitivity to an external transverse magnetic field \cite{kresic18,labeyrie18}.
-The prevalence of the magnetic structures to enable optomechanical ordering has been achieved by introducing a polarizer in the feedback loop to enforce the incident linear polarization state \cite{labeyrie14}.
+As for well controlled magnetic fields, the residual atomic motion represents the fluctuations counteracting both instabilities, temperature cannot be used to favor optomechanical ordering vs.\ magnetic ordering.
+The prevalence of the magnetic structures to enable optomechanical ordering has been broken by introducing a polarizer in the feedback loop to enforce the incident linear polarization state \cite{labeyrie14}.
 Switching between circular and linear input polarization is an alternative way to distinguish between magnetic (or mixed) self-organization and optomechanical self-organization without putting in a polarizer in the feedback loop and as such keeping all residual losses and alignments the same, if analyzing the predicted difference between magnetic and optomechanical thresholds.
 In the analysis, $\phi_{lin}$ needs to be replaced by $\phi_S$ and the saturation parameter needs to be low enough to avoid excitation of the excited state.
+This has a parallel in the experiment of Ref.~\cite{landini18} where also a change in polarization state (there polarization direction) of the pump leads to a preference of the density modulated state over the spin-modulated state.
+In systems, in which the spinor interaction is not implemented via the tensor susceptibility of a transition but by engineered Raman transitions between pseudo-spins (e.g.\ \cite{dimer07,mivehvar17,zhiqiang17,kroeze18}), there is still an interesting parallel as the threshold of the superradiance combining spin and recoil effects will depend on the difference between recoil frequency and Raman detuning, i.e.\ change with sign of detuning \cite{kroeze18}.